tbensky/ProjectClock/readme.md

 ## Tips

-* Mostly, we find if the apex point is straight up when the pendulum is vertical, then that should do it.
+* We find if the apex point is straight up when the pendulum is vertical, then the escapement should run.

-* The overall goal is to watch the escapement as it tries run, reviewing the "escapement tutorial" above.
+* If the escapement keeps stopping, watch it as it tries run, reviewing the "escapement tutorial" above.

-* Watch carefully the drop and release of the anchor's pallets into the escapement wheel's teeth.
+* In particular, watch the drops and releases of the anchor's pallets, into and out of the escapement wheel's teeth.
 The drop should be minimal for a given pallet, and the anchor's motion should be as symmetrical as possible.

-* Listen to the escapement was well.
+* Listen to the escapement.
 The tick and tock sounds should be of similar volume.
 If one sounds heavier or louder than the other, then adjust the pendulum/anchor orientation.

 * You can always add weight to the drive weight, but you'll want to optimize this, and run your escapement with as minimal weight as possible.